 Once the County Seat and the second largest seaport in Maryland, Port Tobacco is now a historic village dating back 400 years (much longer when you consider the Native Americans’ time on this land).
 At one time this was an expansive town (for its time) on the river’s edge.

-Maryland was originally a Catholic colony settled by Europeans trying to avoid religious persecution under the monarchy.
+Maryland was originally colonized to be a refuge for English Catholics avoiding religious persecution under the monarchy.
 Port Tobacco was a major point of entry for those early settlers.
 If you come from a Catholic family who immigrated to the colonies, there is a good chance your ancestors entered through this port.